-Debt collectors might also threaten to report your debt to a credit bureau.
-Some might even follow through to place negative information in your credit history.
+Zombie debt collectors might also threaten to report your debt to a credit bureau.
+Some might even follow through to place negative information on your credit history.
 This is known as re-aging the debt.

 Most types of debt can only remain on your credit history for up to seven years.
 Zombie debt, by definition, does not belong in your credit history.
 It's old, outdated information that has lost its usefulness.

 Zombie debt collectors will still do this to make your life difficult.
 Tell them that it is illegal.
 If they contact credit bureaus anyway, dispute the debt by contacting the collector.
 If that doesn't work, you will need to dispute entries with the three major credit bureaus.

 There are a few items, however, that can legally remain on your credit report for longer than 10 years.
 If you have defaulted on a federally guaranteed student loan or have unpaid tax liens.